nhsconnect/prm-gocd-infra/README.md

 Now you should be able to provision the GoCD server using: `./tasks provision`.
 This opens another console/terminal session.

+The GoCD server is provisioned using an Ansible playback which will setup a Docker container for both the GoCD Server, and an NGINX proxy.
+The NGINX proxy needs to have SSL certificates synced to it in order to launch correctly, that can be done byt firstly generating certs `./tasks generate_ssl_certs` followed by `./tasks sync_certs`.

 Updating only the agents can be done with: